 War brings with it many things — pain, anger, anguish, and separation being some of those.
 While wars are usually associated with winners, but when you think about the net gain, it’s always a loss.
 Everyone had a story to tell from the world wars but not necessarily every story had war in it.
 Sometimes it was a love story dying within the war and sometimes it was the painful letter of a soldier, who was unable to send the letter home.
 Going back to the history to curate a list of the greatest stories ever told during the times of war opened a few scars for us, but it was those stories that emphatically celebrated the feeling that made us what we actually are: humans.
 With all that said, here is the list of top war movies ever made.
-You can watch some of these best war movies on Netflix, Hulu or Amazon Prime.

 25. Jarhead (2005)

 Directed by Sam Mendes, ‘Jarhead’ is based on Anthony Swofford’s eponymous memoir.
 The film depicts a U.S Army Sniper’s struggle during Gulf War.
 His obsession to get his first kill causes him a greater amount of psychological damage and eventually, he becomes a victim of boredom and depression.
 The movie does not contain much graphic images or on-screen combat scenes as it focuses more on the psychological stress a soldier faces during a war.

 Read More: Best Con Artist Movies of All Time